Normalization of Censorship: Evidence from China

 Abstract

-Previous research claims that public awareness of censorship will lead to backlash against the regime.
-However, surveys consistently find that Chinese citizens are apathetic toward or even supportive of government censorship.
-To explain this puzzle, I theorize that citizens are subject to a process of normalization.
-Specifically, individuals become desensitized to censorship when the range of censored content expands beyond politically threatening topics like government criticism and collective action to other seemingly harmless non-political issues.
-Using 15,872 censored articles on the largest social media platform in China and two original survey experiments, I show that (1) a majority of censored articles are unrelated to politically threatening topics, and (2) respondents exposed to the censorship of both political and non-political content report higher support for the censorship apparatus and the regime than those only exposed to political censorship.
-These findings highlight how the normalization of repressive policies contributes to authoritarian control.
+Authoritarian censorship is traditionally understood as a repressive tool and will cause public backlash against the regime.
+However, surveys worldwide consistently find that citizens in authoritarian regimes are apathetic toward or even supportive of government censorship.
+To explain this puzzle, I theorize that citizens are subject to a normalization process.
+Specifically, individuals become desensitized to censorship activities when the range of censored content expands beyond politically threatening topics, like government criticism and collective action, to other less political issues.
+Using 28 million censored articles and two original survey experiments in China, I show that (1) a majority of censored articles are indeed unrelated to politically threatening topics, and (2) respondents exposed to the censorship of both political and non-political content report higher support for censorship and the regime than those exposed only to political censorship.
+These findings highlight how normalizing repressive apparatuses like censorship contributes to authoritarian control and survival.

 Keywords: Censorship, China, Normalization, Public Opinion, Authoritarian Control